BusyRich/node-figgs/readme.md

 ### var | &lt;var.[variable] [default]&gt;
 Gets the value of an environment variable.
 Environment variable names are case sensitive.
 Ex: `var.port`, `var.Port`, and `var.PORT` are all different variables.

-Figgs will also auto-convert numbers for convenience.
+Figgs will also auto-convert numbers and booleans for convenience.
 If a value is all digits, it will be converted to an integer.
 If a value is digits with a single period (decimal point) inbetween somewhere, it will be converted to a float.
+If a value is the string "true" or "false" (case insensitive) it will be converted to a boolean.

 ```javascript
     {